xdanielsb/kdtree/simulation/readme.md

 # Simulation

-Here is the way to execute the Simulation
+Here is the way to execute the Simulation, the code run under my implementation of kdtree in c++ to see the it visit /implementations/c++/t.cpp

 ## One class